 What we're really building

-It's tempting to chase perfect recall — an agent that remembers everything you've ever done with it.
+It's tempting to chase perfect recall: an agent that remembers everything you've ever done with it.
 We think that's the wrong goal.
 The agent you actually want is the one that remembers the handful of things that matter, forgets the rest without being asked, and can tell you exactly why it remembers what it does.

 Forgetting isn't a limitation we're engineering around.
 It's the feature.
-The point was never to remember everything — it was so you never have to repeat yourself.
+The point was never to remember everything.
+It was so you never have to repeat yourself.

 Professional-grade AI for the world's most complex challenges.